bahp/icare-risk/docs/01-data-generation.md

 the system uses a flexible **blueprint** (`data_config.yaml`) to build a relational database of patients, vitals, labs, and medications.

-!!! tip "For Dummies"
+!!! tip
     Think of this tool as a fully automated factory.

-    The `data_config.yaml` serves as the master **recipe book** that dictates exactly what the factory should build, while the Python scripts act sas the **machines** that actually manufacture the data and build it.
+The `data_config.yaml` serves as the master **recipe book** that dictates exactly what the factory should build (tables, columns, values, relations, ...), while the Python scripts act sas the **machines** that actually manufacture the data and build it.